sofiaringstrom/directus-extension-custom-svg-icons/README.md

 1. **Check folder name**: Must be exactly "Custom SVG Icons" (case-sensitive)
 2. **Check file type**: Only `.svg` files with MIME type `image/svg+xml`
 3. **Check permissions**: Ensure your user role has read access to the Files collection
-4. **Clear cache**: Call the `/custom-svg-icons/clear-cache` endpoint

 ### Error: "Custom SVG Icons folder not found"

 Create a folder in Files named exactly "Custom SVG Icons".

-### Icons load slowly

-The extension uses parallel loading to fetch all SVG files simultaneously, so even with 50+ icons, loading should complete in under 200ms.
-If you're experiencing slow loads:

-1. **Check number of icons** - Very large icon sets (100+) may take longer
-2. **Check file sizes** - Large SVG files will take longer to read
-3. **Check server resources** - Slow disk I/O can impact performance

-**Optional: Add caching back**

-If you need even faster performance for very large icon sets, you can add caching back.
-Edit `src/custom-svg-icons-endpoint/index.ts` and add cache logic at the top of the GET handler.

 ### SVG not displaying correctly